Peter Ramsbotham: Governor

 Ramsbotham's final posting was as Governor of Bermuda (1977–1980).
 During his governorship, the two assassins of Sir Richard Sharples, the former governor, were hanged.
 The executions were followed by extensive rioting, as a result of which troops had to be sent to Bermuda to restore order.

 Honours and title

 He was appointed Companion (CMG) of the Order of St Michael and St George in 1964, promoted to Knight Commander (KCMG) in 1972, becoming Sir Peter Ramsbotham, and promoted again to Knight Grand Cross (GCMG) in 1978.
 In 1976, he was appointed Knight Grand Cross (GCVO) of the Royal Victorian Order as well as Knight (KStJ) of the Venerable Order of St John of Jerusalem.
 He inherited the title of Viscount Soulbury from his elder brother in 2004 but continued to be known as Sir Peter Ramsbotham.

-Family
+Personal life

 His first marriage was to Frances Marie Massie Blomfield.
 They were married on 30 August 1941 and their marriage ended with her death in 1982.
 His second marriage was to Dr Zaida Mary Hall, née Megrah, in 1985 (died 17 March 2013).
 He died in New Alresford, Hampshire on 9 April 2010.